If you want to apply to The University of Akron, the regular decision application deadline is August 1 and the fee for the application costs $50.

 The University of Akron does not offer early decision or early action.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you're strong.

 |Academic GPA||Very Important|